Yam (vegetable): D. rotundata and D. cayennensis

-D. rotundata, the white yam, and D. cayennensis, the yellow yam, are native to Africa.
+D. rotundata, the white yam, and D. cayenensis, the yellow yam, are native to Africa.
 They are the most important cultivated yams.
 In the past, they were considered as two separate species, but most taxonomists now regard them as the same species.
 Over 200 varieties between them are cultivated.

 White yam tuber is roughly cylindrical in shape, the skin is smooth and brown, and the flesh is usually white and firm.
 Yellow yam has yellow flesh, caused by the presence of carotenoids.
 It looks similar to the white yam in outer appearance; its tuber skin is usually a bit firmer and less extensively grooved.
 The yellow yam has a longer period of vegetation and a shorter dormancy than white yam.

 The Kokoro variety is important in making dried yam chips.

 They are large plants; the vines can be as long as 10 to 12 m.
 The tubers most often weigh about 2.5 to 5 kg each, but can weigh as much as 25 kg.
 After 7 to 12 months' growth, the tubers are harvested.
 In Africa, most are pounded into a paste to make the traditional dish of "pounded yam", known as Iyan.

 D. alata

-D. alata, called purple yam (not to be confused with the Okinawan purple "yam", which is a sweet potato), greater yam, ube, winged yam, water yam, and (ambiguously) white yam, was first cultivated in Southeast Asia.
+D. alata, called purple yam (not to be confused with the Okinawan purple "yam", which is a sweet potato), greater yam, winged yam, water yam, and (ambiguously) white yam, was first cultivated in Southeast Asia.
 Although not grown in the same quantities as the African yams, it has the largest distribution worldwide of any cultivated yam, being grown in Asia, the Pacific islands, Africa, and the West Indies.
 Even in Africa, the popularity of water yam is second only to white yam.
 The tuber shape is generally cylindrical, but can vary.
 Tuber flesh is white and watery in texture.

 D. alata and D. esculenta (lesser yam) were important staple crops to the seafaring Austronesian cultures.
 They were carried along with the Austronesian migrations as canoe plants, from Island Southeast Asia to as far as Madagascar and Polynesia.